-Read more about the ideas behind the Imaginaries Lab, who we are, and the projects we are working on.
-Our blog will chronicle the work we are doing, with opportunities to be involved—you can also subscribe by email for news of our activities.
+Our blog chronicles the work we are doing, with opportunities to be involved—you can also subscribe to our occasional newsletter for news of our activities.